CapnHawke/GP2040-CE/README.md

 </p>

 <p>
-  GP2040-CE (Community Edition) is a gamepad firmware for the Raspberry Pi Pico and other boards based on the RP2040 microcontrollers that combines multi-platform compatibility, low latency and a rich feature set to provide endless customization possibilities without sacrificing performance.
+  GP2040-CE (Community Edition) is a gamepad firmware for the Raspberry Pi Pico and other boards based on RP2040 microcontrollers.
+GP2040-CE combines multi-platform compatibility, low latency and a rich feature set to provide endless customization possibilities without sacrificing performance.
 </p>

 <p>
-  GP2040-CE is compatible with PC, PS3 and PS4, Nintendo Switch, Steam Deck, MiSTer and Android.
+  GP2040-CE is compatible with PC, PS3 and PS4, Nintendo Switch, Steam Deck, MiSTer, Android, and many other game consoles.
 </p>

 ## Links